Generic Name: Cimetidine hydrochloride

-Alteration of pH may affect absorption of certain drugs (e.g. ketoconazole).
+Alteration of the pH may affect the absorption of certain drugs (e.g., ketoconazole).
 If these products are needed, they should be given at least 2 hours before Cimetidine administration.

 Additional clinical experience may reveal other drugs affected by the concomitant administration of Cimetidine.

 In a 24-month toxicity study conducted in rats, at dose levels of 150, 378 and 950 mg/kg/day (approximately 8 to 48 times the recommended human dose), there was a small increase in the incidence of benign Leydig cell tumors in each dose group; when the combined drug-treated groups and control groups were compared, this increase reached statistical significance.
 In a subsequent 24-month study, there were no differences between the rats receiving 150 mg/kg/day and the untreated controls.
 However, a statistically significant increase in benign Leydig cell tumor incidence was seen in the rats that received 378 and 950 mg/kg/day.
 These tumors were common in control groups and the difference became apparent only in aged rats.